-When you use source material Many old books, photos, and outside of your own documents experience, you're using either primary or secondary sources.
+When you use source material outside of your own experience, you're using either primary or secondary sources.
 Primary sources are sources that were created or written during the time period in which they reference and can include things like diaries, letters, films, interviews, and even results from research studies.
 Secondary sources are sources that analyze primary sources in some way and include things like magazine and journal articles that analyze study results, literature, interviews, etc.